UI Automation TextPattern Overview

 Exposing the textual content of a control is accomplished through the use of the TextPattern control pattern, which represents the contents of a text container as a text stream.
 In turn, TextPattern requires the support of the TextPatternRange class to expose format and style attributes.
 TextPatternRange supports TextPattern by representing contiguous or multiple, disjoint text spans in a text container with a collection of Start and End endpoints.
 TextPatternRange supports functionality such as selection, comparison, retrieval and traversal.

 The TextPattern classes do not provide a means to insert or modify text.
 However, depending on the control, this may be accomplished by the UI Automation ValuePattern or through direct keyboard input.
-See the for an example.67353f93-7ee2-42f2-ab76-5c078cf6ca16
+See the 67353f93-7ee2-42f2-ab76-5c078cf6ca16 for an example.

 The functionality described in this overview is vital to assistive technology vendors and their end users.
 Assistive technologies can use UI Automation to gather complete text formatting information for the user and provide programmatic navigation and selection of text by TextUnit (character, word, line, or paragraph).